 Export the current session (code, csproj, packages) as a portable .NET project

-Temp projects are cleaned up when files/VS Code are closed
+Temp projects are cleaned up when files are closed, or when you explicitly choose to clean up

 Multi-file Support